- 5 minutes to read

 Function Description

-base64decode(content [, 'source encoding']) Decode the provided data into a human-readable format
+base64decode(content [, 'source encoding']) Decode base64-encoded data into human-readable format

-convert('source encoding','target encoding',content) Convert encoding from source encoding to target encoding New 5.4
+convert('source encoding', 'target encoding', content) Convert text encoding from source to target encoding

 Alter